marciogh/marciogh.com/README.md

   adding context from resumes, blogposts and other public contents related to myself

+# Docker and ECR

+- Container for Python code

 # AWS Serverless

 - Python AWS lambda functions behind API Gateway proxy.